nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Nanopore/GL-DPPD-XXXX.md

 **Output Data:**

-- `publication_format` (a ggplot::theme object specifying the custom theme for plotting)
+- `publication_format` (a ggplot::theme object specifying a custom theme for plotting)
 - `custom_palette` (a vector of strings specifying a custom color palette for coloring plots)

 <br>